 Trolls.
 They’re not confined to cyberspace.
 Are you having issues with someone in the workplace who also fits the definition?

-The word “troll” is used to describe people who sow discord on the Internet, start arguments, cause uproars and foment general discontent.
+The word “troll” is used to describe people who sow discord on the Internet, start arguments, cause uproars, and foment general discontent.
 In 2014, Zelda Williams, the daughter of the late comedian Robin Williams, was driven off Twitter after receiving menacing and abusive messages from trolls.
 In February 2015, the Washington Post published an article by Michelle Goldberg about trolls who have caused many feminist writers to stop writing.
-Many other these women had received threats of physical harm and constant harassment.
-And in 2018, Star Wars actor Kelly Marie Tran was driven off Instagram.
+Many other these women received threats of physical harm and were victims of constant harassment.
+In 2018, Star Wars actor Kelly Marie Tran was driven off Instagram.

 Trolls, however, don’t confine themselves to cyberspace.
 If you think back through your workplace experiences, someone might come to mind who fits this description.
 Your contact with them might even be recent.

 Here are some examples of workplace troll behaviors:

 - Running to a supervisor to complain about a co-worker and lying/exaggerating the issue, if they’re not making it up.

 - Giving a co-worker permission to do something that isn’t correct, and then denying they had given consent.